 Stand the pepper up on its bottom cut side, then slice down through one side of the bell pepper.
 Lay the pepper flat on its side again and, beginning at the last cut you made, slide your knife along the inside of the pepper, releasing the core from the walls as you go.

 Once the core has been removed, lay the bell pepper skin side down on your cutting board, and carefully remove any white pith from the flesh.
-Removing the pith helps to ensure an even thickness of pepper in the final julienne cut.
+Removing the pith makes the pepper evenly thick for the final julienne cut.

-Once the pith has been removed, cut the trimmed bell pepper into a thin julienne roughly 2mm x 2mm x 4 -5cm long.
+Once the pith has been removed, cut the trimmed bell pepper into a thin julienne, roughly 5 mm wide.

 How To Dice Bell Peppers